Non-Linear Model-Based Sequential Decision-Making in Agriculture: Methods: Algorithms for nonlinear model-based bandits

 \subsection{\texttt{ViOlin} (Virtual Ascent with Online Model Learner)}

 The \texttt{ViOlin} algorithm (Algorithm~\ref{alg:ViOlin})~\citep{dong2021provable} is a model-based bandit strategy designed for efficient learning in nonlinear settings.
-Unlike $\epsilon$-greedy, which explores actions uniformly at random, or UCB, which prioritizes actions with high uncertainty, \texttt{ViOlin} is a greedy method that leverages both the current model estimate and local geometric information about the reward surface (i.e., gradient and curvature).
-At each round, the algorithm chooses the action predicted to be the best for profit maximization by the current estimated model, then it updates the model using not only the observed rewards, but also estimates of the local gradient and curvature of the reward function at the selected action.
-This curvature-matching approach yields strong sample efficiency guarantees, especially in complex, high-dimensional, or highly nonlinear problems, by ensuring the model learns both the value and the local shape of the reward function.
-While originally, \cite{dong2021provable} present the \texttt{ViOlin} algorithm for the non-noisy setting, we illustrate its performance under model noise as well.
+Unlike $\epsilon$-greedy, which explores actions uniformly at random, or UCB, which prioritizes actions with high uncertainty, \texttt{ViOlin} is a greedy method that leverages both the current model estimate and local geometric information about the reward surface (i.e., gradient and curvature). \chg{At each round, the algorithm selects the action predicted to be best by the current estimated model, while using local geometric information (slope and curvature) of the \emph{fitted} reward surface to guide the search.
+In our implementation, this geometry enters through the action-selection score in Algorithm~\ref{alg:ViOlin}, and model parameters are updated from accumulated noisy rewards via standard parametric fitting.
+This geometry-guided greedy strategy is motivated by the ViOlin framework of \citet{dong2021provable}, which provides sample-efficiency guarantees when local gradient/curvature (Hessian) information about the reward function can be leveraged; here we use analytic derivatives of the fitted mechanistic model as a practical proxy under noisy observations.} \chg{ }

+\chg{Note that, in our experiments, slope and curvature terms are computed from the fitted parametric model $f(\cdot;\hat{\theta}_t)$ (analytic derivatives) and used to guide action selection.}